tixxit/optimistic-spec-article/ARTICLE.md

 So, how can we ensure that all `Vec[Double]`s are `DoubleVec`s?
-Well, if we inspect each of our elements in the result and verify that it is a `Double`, then we can safely store the result in an `Array[Double]`, casting all the elements to `Double`, then wrap that in a `DoubleVec`.
+Well, if we inspect each of our elements in the result and verify that it is a `Double`, then we can safely store the result in an `Array[Double]`, and wrap that in a `DoubleVec`.
 We can even just create a simple constructor that does these checks and casts for us and return the result in the appropriate subtype of `Vec`.

 ```scala
 ...